Singapore air show subdued 2 years into pandemic

 He noted that such shows are an important platform for companies and customers to build trust and connect in person, especially when it comes to defense procurement and procurement.

-“That’s more important for anything else on the show,” Raska said.
+“That’s more important than anything else on the show,” Raska said.
 “Forging these relationships or finding new relationships in the industry, that’s something you cannot do on Zoom.”

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.